Rehabilitation for Burn Victims

 There are pressure garments for any part of the body.
 Any burned area that is expected to heal beyond 21 days is one in which pressure therapy may be indicated.
 Areas of the body that are concave, such as the face, neck, under-arm, and the palm of the hand can benefit from inserts within the pressure garment in order to mold the skin to have a flatter scar.
 Burn scars can also be massaged to keep them supple and more yielding.
 Massage also helps to prevent as much itching of the healing areas.

-I'm Ed Smith, a personal injury lawyer with over 35 years of experience with helping out victims of burn injuries.
+I'm Ed Smith, a Sacramento personal injury lawyer.
+I've been helping out victims of burn injuries since 1982.
 The pain and prolonged rehabilitation associated with burn injuries can inflict deep financial wounds both personally and for your loved ones.
 If you have suffered a burn injury due to someone else's negligence, give me a call today for friendly and free advice.
 I can be reached at 916.921.6400 or (800) 404-5400.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 10.2.19]